 Hunting(Shooting) in the Netherlands

-In the Netherlands a lot is changed the last year (2002) for the hunters.
+In the Netherlands a lot is changed in the year (2002) for the hunters.
 Since 1 April 2002, we have the Flora and Fauna Act, in which we only have 6 game species (1 protected and 5 huntable).
 Only the hare, mallard, pheasant, pigeon and rabbit are nowadays huntable game-species.

 The new Act makes a difference between hunting (= wise use of the 5 game species) and damage control.
 For damage control, by example geese damage, you need a license.